cryptnomy/programming/README.md

 # programming repository

 ### Purpose
-  - To study the basics of some programming languages: Python, Java, JavaScript, etc.
+  - To study the basics of some programming languages: Python, Java, or JavaScript, etc.

 ### Notes
 "java" and "python" directories contain ...